astropy/SPISEA/docs/index.rst

 Change Log
 ----------
 2.5 (2026-07-17)

-  * Modified default for MISTv1.2 isochrones: synthpop_extension will be True by default to keep a consistent lower mass limit of 0.1Msun across all ages and metallicities.
+* *Major Changes*
-  * Addition of brown dwarf models
+	* Addition of brown dwarf models (`see Begbie et al. (2026) <https://arxiv.org/abs/2607.14292>`_)
-    * New evolution grids: Phillips2020, Marley2021, and mergedPhillipsMergedPhillipsBaraffePisaEkstromParsec
+		* New evolution grids: `Phillips2020`, Marley2021, and mergedPhillipsMergedPhillipsBaraffePisaEkstromParsec
 		* New atmosphere grids: Phillips2020, Meisner2023
-    * get_merged_atmosphere now uses Meisner2023 for T < 1000 K
-      and interpolated BTSettl/Meisner2023 for 1000 < T <= 1200
+		* get_merged_atmosphere now uses Meisner2023 for T < 1000 K and interpolated BTSettl/Meisner2023 for 1000 < T <= 1200
   		* Updated evolution and atmosphere grid data sets w/ grid_version=3.0
-    * These include the new brown dwarf models
+	* Added option to evolve binary systems using `COSMIC <https://cosmic-popsynth.github.io/COSMIC/>`_ via new COSMIC evolution model.
+		* When COSMIC is used when creating synthetic clusters, SPISEA creates binary systems normally (using the Multiplicity obj) which are then evolved using COSMIC.
+		* New COSMIC evolution class, which is used with new IsochronePhotExternalEvolution obj ('external evolution' referring to fact that stellar evolution is done outside of standard SPISEA isochrone-grid framework)
+		* New merged atmosphere model class get_merged_atmosphere_w_bb_supplement, which reverts to blackbody atmospheres for stars with parameters outside of existing grid support.
+		* New tutorial for creating SPISEA clusters using COSMIC: docs/Cluster_w_COSMIC.ipynb

+* *Minor Changes*
-    * The MISTv1.2-synthpop model extension was also modified to include denser sampling in the gap between the base MISTv1.2 grids and 0.1Msun.
+	* The MISTv1.2-synthpop model extension was modified to include denser sampling in the gap between the base MISTv1.2 grids and 0.1Msun.
+  	* Modified default for MISTv1.2 isochrones: synthpop_extension will be True by default to keep a consistent lower mass limit of 0.1Msun across all ages and metallicities.
+	* Added option to return synthetic photometry in terms of AB or ST mag units in IsochronePhot.
+Vega mag units remains the default.
+New meta keyword `MAGSYS` added to output tables to specify magnitude unit system.
   	* Added SODC extinction law
   	* Filter handling improvements
 		* Fix bug where DECam "Y" filter was mislabeled "y", and updated DECam filters to latest version
 		* Add new filters for Hipparcos, Kepler, OGLE, TESS, Tycho, Washington, Subaru HSC
 		* Enable use of all Gaia filters with warning recommending latest (EDR3)
 		* All pysynphot filters can now be used
 	* Minor bugs and case handling
 		* Debug edge case for no companion stars
 		* Restore functionality where final mass = initial for companion stars with lower mass than the isochrone's range
 		* MIST evolution allows input metallicities within 0.1 dex of the allowed range, since the nearest grid value is adopted, and this eliminates floating value precision issues.

 2.4 (2026-03-20)
   * Added backward compatibility for isochrone file names created